-By November 30 of each year following the year when the confession of judgment was signed, the county auditor is to mail a notice to each property owner or taxpayer who has confessed judgment under the 10-year plan (Minnesota Statute 279.37).
+By November 30 of each year following the year when the confession of judgment was signed, the county auditor is to mail a notice to each property owner or taxpayer who has confessed judgment under the 10-year plan (M.S.
+279.37, subd.
+6.).